turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

      #=> "a-b-c-d"

+### 3. *.include?:*
-3. **.include?:** Returns true if the specified item is within the array, and false if the item is not found.
+Returns true if the specified item is within the array, and false if the item is not found.

   **Example:**
    a = ["a", "b", "c", "d" ]